 Lettuce contains lactucarium, which contains natural sedative properties and affects the brain similarly to opium.
 There are several brew recipes online which can help you get to sleep.
 Salad is also extremely light and easy for your body to process, meaning that your body will not have to use more energy to digest the meal.

 One cup of chamomile tea can really help get you off to sleep!
 According to researchers, drinking the tea is associated with an increase of glycine, a chemical that relaxes nerves and muscles and acts like a mild sedative.

-Cherries are one of the few natural foods to contain melatonin, the chemical that helps control our body’s internal clock, says Keri Gans, a registered dietitian in New York City and author of The Small Change Diet.
+Cherries are one of the few natural foods that contain melatonin, the chemical that helps control our body’s internal clock, says Keri Gans, a registered dietitian in New York City and author of The Small Change Diet.

-There is a study which found that drinking a tart cherry juice helped those suffering from chronic insomnia get to sleep faster! #FruitIsYourFriend
+There is a study which found that drinking tart cherry juice helped those suffering from chronic insomnia get to sleep faster! #FruitIsYourFriend

 Believe it or not, milk, cheese and yogurt can in fact help you get to sleep!

 Much like carbohydrates, calcium helps the brain to use tryptophan meaning your body releases melatonin.
 Melatonin helps control your sleep and wake cycles.
 Calcium also allows your body to naturally regulate muscle movements.

 Believe it or not, bananas help you get to sleep as they contain magnesium and potassium which can act as a natural muscle-relaxants.
 The carbs also help as they will make you sleepy.